!

 App running + Math Mode ON?

-Tray icon visible · double-click to toggle Math Mode.
+Menu bar icon visible · click it to open the menu and enable Math Mode.

 Need help?